yiisoft-contrib/yiiframework.com/README.md

 ## DEVELOPMENT

+### Build

-We use grunt to automate the generation of CSS and JavaScript files from source files.
+We use grunt to manage the build tasks, such as compiling LESS into CSS, concatenating and compressing JS files.
-Each time you make changes to LESS or source JavaScript files, you make run `grunt build` to regenerate the combined/compressed CSS and JavaScript files.
-Alternatively you may run `grunt watch` once to watch the changes to the source files and automatically generate the CSS/JS files when needed.

-### Adding a new LESS file
+You may run `grunt` to watch file changes and automatically trigger the related build tasks.
+Alternatively you may manually run `grunt build` to rebuild all tasks.

+### CSS Files

+* Use LESS files to define CSS styles.
-* The new LESS file should be put under `assets/less`.
+* All LESS files should be put under `/less` and listed in `/less/all.less`.
-* The new file should also be listed in `assets/less/all.less`.
 * Usually each controller corresponds to a single LESS file whose name is the same as the controller ID.
   For example, the `GuideController` has a LESS file named `guide.less`.

-### Adding a new JavaScript file

-TBD
+### JS Files

+* All JS files should be put under `/js` and listed in `/js/all.json`.
+* Usually each controller corresponds to a single JS file whose name is the same as the controller ID.
+  For example, the `GuideController` has a LESS file named `guide.js`.